Books are my guilty pleasure. Except I don’t feel the slightest bit guilty about my obsession with reading.

 Among my top 5 Values in Action (VIA) Signature Strengths is “love of learning,” and books certainly fill that need for me, an introvert who prefers self-paced learning.
 I thrive in a contemplative state.
 That’s where when greatest ideas come.

 For those two reasons alone, it’s easy to see how books have been taking up more and more space in my life over the years.
-I’ve tried thinning them down, but since I mostly read non-fiction I tend re-read a lot of them, gaining new insights from my recent life experiences that I didn’t pick up on during the first reading.
+I’ve tried thinning them down, but since I mostly read non-fiction I tend to re-read a lot of them, gaining new insights from my more recent life experiences that weren’t relevant earlier.

-Suffice it to say that I feel much better about their living conditions now.
-They are sorted and organized by topic, and have plenty of room to breathe.
-Now I can find what I need when I need it much more easily.
+Suffice it to say that the space feels much more organized now.
+The books are sorted and organized by topic, and now I can find what I need much more easily.